thebeebs/Content/speaking.md

 ---

 I’m happy to speak at pretty much any developer event.
-Here are a few topics that I’m talking about at the moment, but if you have a specific topic feel free to ask me, I can present on most Cloud, Web, C# or JavaScript topics.
+Here are a few topics that I’m talking about at the moment, but if you have a specific topic feel free to ask me.
+I can present on most Cloud, Web, C# or JavaScript topics.
 Contact me at martin dot beeby at oracle.com

 > Great talk this evening by @thebeebs on the .NET Compiler Platform (aka.
 Roslyn) at @dotnetsouthwest
 >